lindehoff/Budget-Assist/docs/implementation/02-Iteration2-Tasks.md

-# Iteration 2: Document Processing
+# Iteration 2: Document Processing ✅

 ## Current Focus
-Implementing core document processing capabilities for handling various financial document formats.
+Core document processing capabilities have been implemented successfully.
+Additional bank formats and improvements will be handled as future enhancements.

 ## Tasks Breakdown